sekirkity/BrowserGather/README.md

 `Get-ChromeCreds`

 You can also include an optional path.
-Sometimes the SQLite database is stored in a profile folder like "Profile 1" rathen than "Default".
+For example, the SQLite database may be stored in a profile folder like "Profile 1" rather than "Default".

 `Get-ChromeCreds "C:\Users\sekirkity\AppData\Local\Google\Chrome\User Data\Profile 1\Login Data"`